Skoda Yeti review

 A reputation for putting function over form hasn’t stopped Skoda from cutting a dash in the crossover class with the Yeti.

 Rather than go for a soft, rounded look like the Qashqai, the Yeti has raided the off-roader wardrobe and adopted full-on 4x4 styling.
-For the update, there’s a new nose featuring a wider grille with distinctive bonnet peak.
-The new lights are reminiscent of the Octavia hatchback’s, but the rest of the car remains largely the same as the original Yeti.
+For the latest model, there’s a new nose featuring a wider grille with distinctive bonnet peak.
+The lights are reminiscent of the Octavia hatchback’s, but the rest of the car remains largely the same as the original Yeti.

 The upright body, tall roof, chunky roof rails and vertical tailgate mean the Skoda stands taller and looks boxier than its rivals.
 As a result, it stands out from the crowd.

-Skoda has introduced two distinct model lines with this update.
-The standard Yeti comes with body-coloured lower bumpers and sills, while the Outdoor version tested here gets traditional black plastic cladding and front and rear bumpers that have been optimised to give the best departure and approach angles when off-roading.
+Since its most recent update, the Yeti has been offered in two distinct model lines.
+The standard Yeti comes with body-coloured lower bumpers and sills, while the Yeti Outdoor version gets traditional black plastic cladding and front and rear bumpers that have been optimised to give the best departure and approach angles when off-roading.